Symplectic isotopy on non-minimal ruled surfaces: Lefschetz fibrations and topological colimit

-The stability Theorem \ref{highgenus} grants us that the homotopy colimit $G^{1}_{\infty,g}$ exists for each horizontal line fixing the blow-up size.
+The stability Theorem \ref{highgenus} grants us that the topological colimit $G^{1}_{\infty,g}$ exists for each horizontal line fixing the blow-up size.

-We use the relationship between the space of singular foliations and the space of almost complex structures to establish a smooth diffeomorphism model for $G^1_{\infty,g}$.
+We use the relationship between the space of Lefschetz fibrations and the space of almost complex structures to establish a smooth diffeomorphism model for $G^1_{\infty,g}$.
 Then we show that this smooth diffeomorphism model is disconnected and hence concludes that $G^1_{\infty,g}$ is disconnected.

 Proposition \ref{stabofsymp} shows that the homotopy colimit exists.